 Heartworm preventatives are generally given as a monthly dose and are available in several different types.
 These include monthly pills that you can hide in his food and topical treatments that you place on his skin that will deter mosquitos.
 Currently, there is also an injectable preventative that will protect your dog for up to six months at a time.
 The most important thing to remember with any preventative is to stick to the schedule of administering doses as recommended by your vet.
 Being even a couple of days late could leave your canine pal at risk of contracting heartworms.
 Make sure you carefully track the dates that you administer your choice of preventative and set reminders for the next dose.
 If you aren’t sure which preventative to choose, consult with your veterinarian.

-If you would like more information on heartworm prevention, our friendly and experienced veterinarians in Ponte Vedra, FL would be happy to help.
-Please contact us by calling our Animal Hospital in Ponte Vedra Beach, FL at today.
+If you would like more information on heartworm prevention, our friendly and experienced veterinarians in Ponte Vedra Beach, FL would be happy to help.
+Please contact us by calling Animal Care of Ponte Vedra in Ponte Vedra Beach, FL at (904) 280-4544.